vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 under Saṅkrānti above p.
 213. Viṣṇupadavrata-begin on Pūrvāsādha-nakṣatra in Āṣāḍha;

-worship the three steps of Viṣṇu placed in milk or ghee; performer to subsist on sacrificial food (havisya ) at night alone; in Srāvana on Uttarāṣāḍhā worship of Govinda and Viṣṇu's three steps, gift and food being different; in Bh. on Pūrvāṣāḍhā, in Phā. on Pūrvāphalguni and in Cai. on Uttarāphalguni similar worship; performer secures health, prosperity and goes to Viṣṇuloka; HV II.
+worship the three steps of Viṣṇu placed in milk or ghee; performer to subsist on sacrificial food (haviṣya ) at night alone; in Srāvana on Uttarāṣāḍhā worship of Govinda and Viṣṇu's three steps, gift and food being different; in Bh. on Pūrvāṣāḍhā, in Phā. on Pūrvāphalguni and in Cai. on Uttarāphalguni similar worship; performer secures health, prosperity and goes to Viṣṇuloka; HV II.
 665-667 (from Vi.
 Dh.).

 Viṣṇuprabodha-Rising of Viṣṇu from sleep in K. Vide pp. 109